 unconditional model.
 The various TD/RJMCMC approaches seek to analyze

-the conditional-on-$N$ model in which the dimensional of the parameter
+the conditional-on-$N$ model in which the dimension of the parameter

-space is a variable function of $N$.
+space is a function of $N$, and will therefore typically vary at each iteration of the MCMC algorithm.
 TD/RJMCMC approaches might appear

 to have the advantage that one can model $N$ explicitly or consider